 - The formal process starts with an issue introduction, followed by a draft ordinance which receives a first reading, a second reading and a vote; the issue has to be approved by the City Council at each stage in order to move forward.
 Some councils schedule detailed presentations on major issues at a “committee of the whole” meeting, held just before the city council meeting.

 What is the goal?
-Our goal is to build a route that connects off-road riding areas through a system of roads and trails in order to stimulate recreation-based revenue for Washington’s rural communities and to enhance the quality of life for residents.
+Our goal is to connect existing off-road riding areas (including DNR and USFS-managed trails) through the use of public roads in order to stimulate recreation-based revenue for Washington’s rural communities and to enhance the quality of life for residents.

-- It will also require the development of a new culture of off-road riding:
+- It will require the development of a new culture of off-road riding:

 - A culture that keeps riders from trespassing and from illegal trail building